 It is supported by several experts that more flexibility is desirable in using/signalling the max block size and depth of tree elements.
 Several solutions are suggested here, including BT, TT and separate signalling for chroma.
 The basic parameters are signalled at SPS separately for intra and inter, with possibility to override them specifically in a given slice.

 Proponents should discuss this further with proponents of JVET-L0051 (and E. Mora who also expressed interest) and suggest a unified solution.
-An alternative solution of using PPS signalling instead of slice header should also be considered (which would e.g. allow to use this commonly for key frames, temporal levels, etc.)
+An alternative solution of using PPS signalling instead of slice header should also be considered (which would e.g. allow to use this commonly for key frames, temporal levels, etc.).
+See new contribution JVET-L0678.

-Revisit.

 JVET-L0541 Cross-check of L0218: Non-CE1: Overriding QT/BT/TT Split Constraint Syntax Elements [J. Ma (HHI)] [late]